 This topic describes how to clear the tablespaces of an ApsaraDB RDS for PostgreSQL instance by using the pg_repack plug-in.
-If you perform a large number of operations, such as UPDATE, on an entire table, the table may be bloated.
-In this case, you can use this plug-in to mitigate the table bloat.
-This plug-in does not hold an exclusive lock on the affected table during processing.
-It is more lightweight than the CLUSTER and VACUUM FULL statements.
+If you perform a large number of operations, such as UPDATE, on an entire table, a table bloat may occur.
+In this case, you can use this plug-in to remove the table bloat.
+When you use this plug-in to handle a table bloat issue, this plug-in does not need to acquire an exclusive lock on the bloated table.
+This plug-in is more lightweight than the CLUSTER and VACUUM FULL statements.

-- The pg_repack plug-in requires additional storage space.
-A full-table repack requires the free storage space to be at least twice the size of the table that you want to repack.
+- The pg_repack plug-in requires additional storage.
+A full-table repack requires the amount of free storage to be at least twice the size of the table that you want to repack.

-- The pg_repack plug-in cannot remove bloat from temporary tables.
+- The pg_repack plug-in cannot remove bloats from temporary tables.

-- The pg_repack plug-in cannot remove bloat from GiST indexes.
+- The pg_repack plug-in cannot remove bloats from GiST indexes.

-- The following procedure provides further details about how the plug-in repacks an entire table:
+- The following procedure shows how the pg_repack plug-in repacks an entire table:

-- Creates a log table.
-The log table is used to record the changes that are made to the original table during the repack process.
+- Creates a logging table.
+The logging table is used to record the changes that are made to the original table during the repack process.

 - Creates triggers on the original table.
-The triggers are used to record the INSERT, UPDATE, and DELETE statements that are executed on the original table and insert the records into the log table during the repack process.
+The triggers are used to record the INSERT, UPDATE, and DELETE statements that are executed on the original table and insert the generated log records into the logging table during the repack process.

 - Creates a table.
-The new table has the same rows and columns as the original table.
+The new table contains the same rows and columns as the original table.

 - Creates indexes in the new table.

-- Applies the data from the log table to the new table.
+- Applies the data changes in the logging table to the new table.

 - Switches the original and new tables in the system catalog.